niemopen/niem-naming-design-rules/ndr-v6.0-psd01.md

 <center><i><a name="tab7-1"></a>Table 7-1: Property representation terms</i></center><p/>

-**Rule 7-30:** Redundant term in name is omitted || If any word in the representation term is redundant with any word in the property term, one occurrence SHOULD be deleted.
-(N5R 10-63)
+<a name="rule7-30"></a>**Rule 7-30:** If any word in the representation term is redundant with any word in the property term, one occurrence SHOULD be deleted.

 This rule, carried over from 11179, is designed to prevent repeating terms unnecessarily within component names.
 For example, this rule allows designers to avoid naming an element PersonFirstNameName.

-**Rule 7-31:** Data property uses representation term || The name of a data property SHOULD use an appropriate representation term as found in table 6-1, Property representation terms.
-(N5R 10-64, 11-15, 11-16, 11-19)
+<a name="rule7-31"></a>**Rule 7-31:** The name of a data property SHOULD use an appropriate representation term as found in table 6-1, Property representation terms.

-**Rule 7-32:** Object property uses representation term when appropriate || The name of an object property that corresponds to a concept listed in table 6-1, Property representation terms, SHOULD use a representation term from that table.
-(N5R 10-65)
+<a name="rule7-32"></a>**Rule 7-32:** The name of an object property that corresponds to a concept listed in table 6-1, Property representation terms, SHOULD use a representation term from that table.

-**Rule 7-33:** Object property uses representation term only when appropriate || The name of an object property that does not correspond to a concept listed in table 6-1, Property representation terms SHOULD NOT use a representation term.
-(N5R 10-66)
+<a name="rule7-33"></a>**Rule 7-33:** The name of an object property that does not correspond to a concept listed in table 6-1, Property representation terms SHOULD NOT use a representation term.

 ### 7.1.5 Acronyms, abbreviations, and jargon

-**Rule 7-34:** Names use common abbreviations || A component name SHOULD use the abbreviations shown in the table below.
-(N5R 10-51)
+<a name="rule7-34"></a>**Rule 7-34:** A component name SHOULD use the abbreviations shown in the table below.

 | Abbreviation | Full Meaning |
 | --- | --- |
 | ID | Identifier |
 | URI | Uniform Resource Identifier |

-**Rule 7-35:** Local terms usable within their namespace || A [local term](#def) MAY be used in the name of a component within its namespace.
-(N5R 10-52)
+<a name="rule7-35"></a>**Rule 7-35:** A [<span class="termRef">local term</span>](#def-local-term) MAY be used in the name of a component within its namespace.

-A [local term](#def) is a word, phrase, acronym, or other string of characters that is defined within a namespace by a [LocalTerm object](#416-localterm).
+A [<span class="termRef">local term</span>](#def-local-term) is a word, phrase, acronym, or other string of characters that is defined within a namespace by a [LocalTerm object](#416-localterm).

-**Rule 7-36:** Local term has literal or definition || In CMF, a LocalTerm object MUST have a DocumentationText property, or a TermLiteralText property, or both.
+<a name="rule7-36"></a>**Rule 7-36:** In CMF, a LocalTerm object MUST have a DocumentationText property, or a TermLiteralText property, or both.
 In XSD, a `LocalTerm` element MUST have a `@definition` attribute, or a `@literal` attribute, or both.
-(N5R 10-77)

 ## 7.2 Rules for component documentation

 NIEM models are composed of data components for the purpose of information exchange.
 A major part of defining data models is the proper definition of the contents of the model.
 What does a component mean, and what might it contain?
 How should it be used?

-[Reference namespaces](#def) and [extension namespaces](#def) provide the authoritative definition of the components they contain.
+[<span class="termRef">Reference namespaces</span>](#def-reference-namespace) and [<span class="termRef">extension namespaces</span>](#def-extension-namespace) provide the authoritative definition of the components they contain.
 These definitions include:

 1. The structural definition of each component, expressed as CMF objects or XSD schema components.
 Where possible, meaning is expressed in this way.

 2. A text definition of each component, describing what the component means.
 The term used in this specification for such a text definition is *data definition*.

-A [data definition](#def) is the DocumentText property of a CMF object, or the content of the first occurrence of the element `xs:documentation` that is an immediate child of an occurrence of an element `xs:annotation` that is an immediate child of an XSD schema component.
+A [<span class="termRef">data definition</span>](#def-data-definition) is the DocumentText property of a CMF object, or the content of the first occurrence of the element `xs:documentation` that is an immediate child of an occurrence of an element `xs:annotation` that is an immediate child of an XSD schema component.

-A [documented component](#def) is a CMF object or XSD schema component that has an associated data definition.
+A [<span class="termRef">documented component</span>](#def-documented-component) is a CMF object or XSD schema component that has an associated data definition.

 ### 7.2.1 Rules for documented components

-**Rule 7-37:** Namespace has data definition || In CMF, a Namespace object MUST be a documented component.
+<a name="rule7-37"></a>**Rule 7-37:** In CMF, a Namespace object MUST be a documented component.
 In XSD, the `xs:schema` element MUST be a documented component.
-(N5R 9-82)

-**Rule 7-38:** Model component has data definition || In CMF, a Component object MUST be a documented component.
-In XSD, a type definition, element declaration, or attribute declaration MUST be a documented component (N5R 9-12,9-26,9-37,9-49)
+<a name="rule7-38"></a>**Rule 7-38:** In CMF, a Component object MUST be a documented component.
+In XSD, a type definition, element declaration, or attribute declaration MUST be a documented component

-**Rule 7-39:** Enumeration facet has data definition || In CMF, a Facet object with a FacetCategoryCode of `enumeration` MUST be a documented component.
+<a name="rule7-39"></a>**Rule 7-39:** In CMF, a Facet object with a FacetCategoryCode of `enumeration` MUST be a documented component.
 In XSD, an `xs:enumeration` facet MUST be a documented component.
-(N5R 9-14)

-**Rule 7-40:** Pattern facet has data definition || In CMF, a Facet object with a FacetCategoryCode of `pattern` MUST be a documented component.
+<a name="rule7-40"></a>**Rule 7-40:** In CMF, a Facet object with a FacetCategoryCode of `pattern` MUST be a documented component.
 In XSD, an `xs:pattern` facet MUST be a documented component.
-(NEW)

-**Rule 7-41:** Documentation is provided in US English || In CMF, the language name for the first instance of the DocumentationText property in any Namespace or Component object MUST be `en-US`.
+<a name="rule7-41"></a>**Rule 7-41:** In CMF, the language name for the first instance of the DocumentationText property in any Namespace or Component object MUST be `en-US`.
 In XSD, the first occurrence of `xs:documentation` within `xs:annotation` MUST be within the scope of an occurrence of `xml:lang` with a value of `en-US`.
 In each case, subsequent instances, if provided, MUST have a different language name.
-(NEW)

 A model file or schema document always contains data definitions in US English.
 It may contain equivalent data definitions in other languages.

 ### 7.2.2 Rules for data definitions

-**Rule 7-42:**  Data definition does not introduce ambiguity || Words or synonyms for the words within a data definition MUST NOT be reused as terms in the corresponding component name if those words dilute the semantics and understanding of, or impart ambiguity to, the entity or concept that the component represents.
-(N5R 11-24)
+<a name="rule7-42"></a>**Rule 7-42:** Words or synonyms for the words within a data definition MUST NOT be reused as terms in the corresponding component name if those words dilute the semantics and understanding of, or impart ambiguity to, the entity or concept that the component represents.

-**Rule 7-43:** Object class has only one meaning || An object class MUST have one and only one associated semantic meaning (i.e., a single word sense) as described in the definition of the component that represents that object class.
-(N5R 11-25)
+<a name="rule7-43"></a>**Rule 7-43:** An object class MUST have one and only one associated semantic meaning (i.e., a single word sense) as described in the definition of the component that represents that object class.

-**Rule 7-44:** Data definition of a part does not redefine the whole || An object class MUST NOT be redefined within the definitions of the components that represent properties or subparts of that entity or class.
-(N5R 11-26)
+<a name="rule7-44"></a>**Rule 7-44:** An object class MUST NOT be redefined within the definitions of the components that represent properties or subparts of that entity or class.

-Data definitions should be concise, precise, and unambiguous without embedding additional definitions of data elements that have already been defined once elsewhere (such as object classes). [[ISO 11179-4]](#ref) says that definitions should not be nested inside other definitions.
+Data definitions should be concise, precise, and unambiguous without embedding additional definitions of data elements that have already been defined once elsewhere (such as object classes). <a href="#iso-11179-4"><b>[ISO 11179-4]</b></a> says that definitions should not be nested inside other definitions.
 Furthermore, a data dictionary is not a language dictionary.
-It is acceptable to reuse terms (object class, property term, and qualifier terms) from a component name within its corresponding definition to enhance clarity, as long as the requirements and recommendations of [[ISO 11179-4]](#ref) are not violated.
+It is acceptable to reuse terms (object class, property term, and qualifier terms) from a component name within its corresponding definition to enhance clarity, as long as the requirements and recommendations of <a href="#iso-11179-4"><b>[ISO 11179-4]</b></a> are not violated.
 This further enhances brevity and precision.

-**Rule 7-45:** Do not leak representation into data definition || A data definition SHOULD NOT contain explicit representational or data typing information such as number of characters, classes of characters, range of mathematical values, etc., unless the very nature of the component can be described only by such information.
-(N5R 11-27)
+<a name="rule7-45"></a>**Rule 7-45:** A data definition SHOULD NOT contain explicit representational or data typing information such as number of characters, classes of characters, range of mathematical values, etc., unless the very nature of the component can be described only by such information.

 A component definition is intended to describe semantic meaning only, not representation or structure.
 How a component with simple content is represented is indicated through the representation term, but the primary source of representational information should come from the XML Schema definition of the types themselves.
 A developer should try to keep a component's data definition decoupled from its representation.

 ### 7.2.3 Data definition rules from ISO 11179-4

-These rules are adopted from [[ISO 11179-4]](#ref), *Information technology — Metadata
+These rules are adopted from <a href="#iso-11179-4"><b>[ISO 11179-4]</b></a>, *Information technology — Metadata
 registries: Formulation of data definitions*

-**Rule 7-46:** Data definition follows 11179-4 requirements || Each data definition MUST conform to the requirements for data definitions provided by [[ISO 11179-4]](#ref) Section 5.2, *Requirements*; namely, a data definition MUST: (N5R 11-28)
+<a name="rule7-46"></a>**Rule 7-46:** Each data definition MUST conform to the requirements for data definitions provided by <a href="#iso-11179-4"><b>[ISO 11179-4]</b></a> Section 5.2, *Requirements*; namely, a data definition MUST:

 * be stated in the singular
 * state what the concept is, not only what it is not